wagtail/wagtail/docs/reference/contrib/frontendcache.md

 Previous versions allowed passing a dict for `DISTRIBUTION_ID` to allow specifying different distribution IDs for different hostnames.
 This is now deprecated; instead, multiple distribution IDs should be defined as [multiple backends](frontendcache_multiple_backends), with a `HOSTNAMES` parameter to define the hostnames associated with each one.
 ```

-Configuration of credentials can done in multiple ways.
-You won't need to store them in your Django settings file.
+`boto3` will attempt to discover credentials itself.
 You can read more about this here: [Boto 3 Docs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html).
 The user will need a policy similar to:

 ```json
 {